-Our title “Dreams and Apparitions”, emerges from a quote by Claude Debussy which he wrote to his publisher in July 1910: “After all, an artist is by definition a man accustomed to dreams and living among apparitions”.
 As we reach the centenary of the composer’s death, we have taken this quote as an inspirational source not only in relation to Debussy’s own music and life but also as a perspective for some of our other choices for programming the semester.

 Beyond Debussy, another featured composer is Igor Stravinsky.
 Stravinsky was much inspired by Debussy, not only through the older composer’s music but also through experiencing his immediate mentorship around the time of the Rite of Spring.
 We are pleased to welcome Maestro Masaaki Suzuki, who returns for a performance of Pulcinella.
 Stravinsky’s ballet will be preceded by a range of baroque compositions which were its source of inspiration.
 Stravinsky also features at the end of our tribute concert to Debussy, as the Russian composer offered his Symphonies of Winds as his contribution to a special Tombeau edition for La Revue Musicale.

 The “Dreams” dimension of our quote dominates some of the other highlights.
-The semester actually features three significant competitions: the 2nd Singapore International Violin Competition (January 28-February 8), the preliminary rounds of our own internal Concerto Competition (in March, sponsored by the Shaw Foundation’s Ones To Watch), and the Leeds International Piano Competition which has selected the Conservatory for one of its three global first round venues (the other two being in Berlin and New York).
+The semester actually features three significant competitions: the 2nd Singapore International Violin Competition (28 January - 8 February), the preliminary rounds of our own internal Concerto Competition (in March, sponsored by the Shaw Foundation’s Ones To Watch), and the Leeds International Piano Competition which has selected the Conservatory for one of its three global first round venues (the other two being in Berlin and New York).
 The Leeds International Piano Competition’s artistic director, Paul Lewis will join us in March for a recital while the Violin Competition will also offer an artist-in-residence with world-renowned violinist, Shlomo Mintz offering a solo concert and series of masterclasses.
 Finally, under “Dreams”, I should mention our Senior Recitals, the all-important final concerts of our students before they head off into the wider world!

 April sees the first iteration of Sounding Now, a contemporary music festival presented by YST in collaboration with LASALLE College of the Arts.
 The festival brings together divergent contemporary practices with the goal of connecting people from different artistic communities in order to explore the ways their shared interests intersect.

-Prof. Bernard Lanskey
+Prof Bernard Lanskey